eitanyaffe/mview/README.md

 ## Customizing views and profiles

 **Views**: Create custom views by copying existing view files and modifying which profiles to display and their parameters.
-Each view defines a specific layout of gene tracks, alignment displays, and visualization settings.
+Each view defines a specific layout of gene tracks, read alignments and other profiles.

-**Profiles**: Building custom profiles is straightforward - copy existing profile code from the `profiles/` directory and modify the plotting functions to handle your specific data types and visualization needs.
+**Profiles**: Building custom profiles is straightforward - use existing profile code from the `profiles/` directory as a template and modify the plotting functions to handle your specific data types and visualization needs.